DevExpress/devextreme-documentation/concepts/05 Widgets/RadioGroup/00 Overview.md

 ---

 If your data is an array of objects, bind it to the **RadioGroup** using the [displayExpr](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/displayExpr.md '/Documentation/ApiReference/UI_Widgets/dxRadioGroup/Configuration/#displayExpr') and [valueExpr](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/valueExpr.md '/Documentation/ApiReference/UI_Widgets/dxRadioGroup/Configuration/#valueExpr') options. **displayExpr** specifies which data source field provides texts for buttons; **valueExpr** specifies which data source field provides values to be written to the [value](/api-reference/10%20UI%20Widgets/dxRadioGroup/1%20Configuration/value.md '/Documentation/ApiReference/UI_Widgets/dxRadioGroup/Configuration/#value') property when a button is selected.
-Leave **valueExpr** unspecified if you need the entire data object to be written to the **value** option.
+Leave **valueExpr** unspecified if you need the entire data object to be written to the **value** property.

 ---
 ##### jQuery